 Scott Farms is a sixth-generation family farm based in Lucama, North Carolina growing sweet potatoes, tobacco, wheat, soybeans, and corn.
 Linwood “Sonny” Scott, Jr, along with his wife, Alice, and sons, Linwood, III and Dewey, are co-owners and the backbone of the modern farming, production, and packing operations.

-Dating back to the Civil War era, the Scott family has been a steadfast symbol of what farm life in Eastern N.C. represents.
+Dating back to the late 1800’s, the Scott family has been a steadfast symbol of what farm life in Eastern N.C. represents.
 The Scott Farms legacy originated when Robert “Bob” Lee and Emma Scott began raising tobacco in Wilson, Wayne, and Johnston counties.
 Representing the agricultural heritage of the Scotts before him, Bob set in motion the lineage of great American farmers to follow.
 With his son, Elijah, to whom he taught the virtues of hard work, Bob laid the foundation for a future that is thriving today.

 Elijah Scott, like his father, was a tremendous and loyal farmer.
 Living and working on the farm all his life, Elijah became one of the most notable farmers in the region.
 Beginning with only a share of 275 acres divided among siblings as a gift from his father, Elijah began producing some of the finest crops of tobacco in Wilson County.
 His fervent work ethic, attention to detail, and pride in quality are attributes he passed on to his children and ultimately his grandchildren.
 All of these beliefs continue to guide the efforts of the modern farm today.